quaderno/quaderno-woocommerce/readme.txt

 == Changelog ==

+= 1.22.5 – March 11, 2020 =
+* New: Support for WooCommerce 5.1
+* New: Support for WordPress 5.7

 = 1.22.4 – February 17, 2020 =
-* Fix: error in tax calculations for custom tax classes
+* Fix: Error in tax calculations for custom tax classes

 = 1.22.3 – February 10, 2020 =
 * Fix: Quaderno is creating invoice for $0 orders